-For purposes of the 2010 $SO_2$ NAAQS, the District relies on existing EPA-approved SIP provisions that include enforceable limits and other measures, means, or techniques to control emissions.
+For the purposes of the 2015 ozone NAAQS, the District relies on existing EPA-approved SIP provisions that include enforceable limits and other measures, means, or techniques to control emissions of ground-level ozone and several of its precursors: sulfur dioxide (SO2), nitrogen oxides (NOx), and volatile organic compounds (VOCs).

-Explanation: Attachment A includes a list of the District's existing EPA-approved SIP control measures SO2.
-Emissions limitations and other control measures needed to attain the 2010 SO2 NAAQS are due on a different schedule from the Section 110 infrastructure elements and will be reviewed and acted upon with regard to approvability for the specific purposes of an attainment plan under CAA Title I Part D through a separate process at a later time.
+Explanation: Attachment A includes a list of the District's existing EPA-approved SIP control measures for ground-level ozone and its precursors.
+Emissions limitations and other control measures needed to attain the 2015 ozone NAAQS are due on a different schedule from the Section 110 infrastructure elements and will be reviewed and acted upon with regard to approvability for the specific purposes of an attainment plan under CAA Title I Part D through a separate process at a later time.